Mark 1-8

 Two Women Restored – (Jesus healed two women and restored both to states of ritual purity)

-Rejected in Nazareth – (Despite his deeds, his hometown rejected his ministry and took offense at his origins)
+Rejection and Disdain – (Despite his miraculous deeds, his hometown rejected his ministry and took offense at the humble origins of Jesus – Mark 6:1-6)

 Cost of Discipleship – (To be a disciple means to take up one’s cross daily and to follow in his steps wherever they lead)